You asked: My friends want to plan a trip. How can I tell them I’m not ready to travel?

 Traditionally thought of as a technique reserved for couples to resolve conflict, using “I” statements can be helpful to handle issues with platonic loved ones.
 Framing your decision from your point of view will help you avoid sounding judgmental.

-“I think the more deep the relationship, the more it can sustain these nuanced, difficult conversations where you might say, ‘I really feel guilty not being there, but I know what’s best for me’ or ‘I really have mixed feelings and I might regret this later, but I have to say no,’" Bonoir said.
+“I think the more deep the relationship, the more it can sustain these nuanced, difficult conversations where you might say, ‘I really feel guilty not being there, but I know what’s best for me’ or ‘I really have mixed feelings and I might regret this later, but I have to say no,’" Bonior said.

-Here are some other “I” statements Bonoir offered:
+Here are some other “I” statements Bonior offered:

 - “I wouldn’t feel comfortable traveling to Portland.
 I’m feeling a little too nervous to do something like that yet, but I really hope that you have fun.”